 What is digital drone signage?

 While most drones in the humanitarian sector are used on a singular basis, Celestial has been busy inventing a brand new application, using a specially customised version of their software that allows drones to fly in specific formations to form life-saving, large scale digital signage.
-This is a customized version of the software that you’d expect to be used in drone light shows, where hundreds of drones are programmed to fly in unison, creating show-stopping 3D animations in the night sky.
+This is a customized version of the software that you’d expect to be used in drone shows, where hundreds of drones are programmed to fly in unison, creating show-stopping 3D animations in the night sky.

 When adapted into a humanitarian context, the software can steer those in need away from danger and towards safety, delivering crucial messages and a sense of hope to those who need it most.
 These include signalling aid supplies, emergency evacuation directions, and public health messaging in quarantine zones.